maciaslab/htsdsf_explorer/README.md

-# Installation
+# Execution

 Just download the package and run: python server.py
-Program will start a webserver and open browserpointing at http://localhost:5555/index.html
+Program will start a webserver and open a browser pointing at http://localhost:5555/index.html

 ## Windows Installation Instructions
+There are two options to run the software in windows:

+### 1- The easy way: Download a release
+Just download the latest windows release, unpack it and run the exe file.
+Find the file here : https://github.com/maciaslab/htsdsf_explorer/releases/latest

+### 2- The less easy way: Installing python

 1. Download python 3 64-bits from https://www.python.org/downloads/ and install it, checking the "Add to path"· option.

-2. RUN:
-`python    -m pip install scipy pandas xlsxwriter openpyxl matplotlib python-docx `

-3. RUN:
-`python server.py`
+2. Follow the rest of the instructions

 ## Requisites
 Python 3